anulaibar/home-exchange/README.md

 ### Bedrooms

 We made the beds with clean linen.
 At the end of the stay you can just strip the beds and put them in the bathroom, and we will take care or the washing up.
+There are extra linens in the closet facing Vide and Egils room in case you need it.

 ### Bathroom
 There are clean towels in the wall cabinet.
 The washing powder is also in the cabinet.